-The following table is a summary of the shares available for grant under the Company's equity incentive plans as of December 31, 2021:
+The following table is a summary of the shares available for grant under the Company's equity incentive plans as of December 31, 2022:

-Plan Category Number of securities to be issued upon exercise of outstanding options and other rights Weighted-average exercise price of outstanding options and other rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 2,523,305 \$18.88 993,419 (1) (2) Equity compensation plans not approved by 2,020,000 \$10.00 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, security holders Total 2,523,305 18.88 993,419
+Plan Category Number of securities to be issued upon exercise of outstanding options and other rights Weighted- average exercise price of outstanding options and other rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 3,071,528 \$ 12.13 1,054,277 (1) (2) Equity compensation plans not approved by security holders Total 3,071,528 \$ 12.13 1,054,277

-(1) This amount reflects shares available for issuance under the Company's 2020 Equity Incentive Plan (the "2020 Plan").
-The 2020 Plan contains an "evergreen" provision, pursuant to which, on January 1, 2021 and each anniversary of such date thereafter, the maximum number of shares reserved for issuance under the plan is increased by a number equal to the lesser of (i) 4% of the shares issued and outstanding on December 31 of the preceding year and (ii) a smaller number of shares of common stock as determined by the Board.
+- (1) This amount reflects shares available for issuance under the Company's 2020 Equity Incentive Plan (the "2020 Plan").
+The 2020 Plan contains an "evergreen" provision, pursuant to which, on January 1, 2021 and each anniversary of such date thereafter, the maximum number of shares reserved for issuance under the plan is increased by a number equal to the lesser of (i) 4% of the shares issued and outstanding on December 31 of the preceding year and (ii) a smaller number of shares of common stock as determined by the Board. - (2) Effective January 1, 2023, 1,730,768 shares were added to the 2020 Plan in accordance with the evergreen feature described above, increasing the maximum number of shares of the Company's common stock that may be issued under the 2020 Plan to 2,785,045 shares.
+This increase is not reflected in the table above.